 Testosterone is the precursor hormone for estradiol.
-Estradiol is a hormone more abundant in women than men that is produced by the aromatization of testosterone in the liver, fat, and other cells.
+The aromatization of testosterone in the liver, fat, and other cells, including the testes, results in estradiol, a hormone that is more prevalent in women than men.
 Nature created it for a reason.
-It has been shown to be responsible for healthy bone density and cholesterol but its role in men's sex drive, body composition, and other variables is a source of great debate.
+It is responsible for healthy bone density and cholesterol, but its role in men's sex drive, body composition, and other variables is a source of great debate.

-So, these were really brave volunteers that were willing to have their hormones completely shut down.
+So, these were courageous volunteers who were willing to have their hormones wholly shut down.
 So, why did they do this?
-Basically, they did it because they, that researcher wanted to start from zero when it comes to hormones.
-So, those men were given injections of different doses of testosterone enanthate 25, 50, 125, 300 up to 600 milligrams a week for five months.
-And the researchers measured the testosterone, estradiol and DHT blood levels.
-Unfortunately, they used the old test estradiol test based on immunoassay.
-This estradiol test may not be as accurate as the new test that we're using now, the ultra-sensitive estradiol test that has no interference from CRP and inflammatory markers.
-Usually, the sensitive estradiol is 20% lower than estradiol levels measured by the old test.
+They did it because the researcher wanted to start from zero regarding hormones.
+So, those men were given injections of different doses of testosterone enanthate, 25, 50, 125, 300, and up to 600 milligrams a week for five months.
+And the researchers measured the testosterone, estradiol, and DHT blood levels.
+Unfortunately, they used the old estradiol test based on immunoassay.
+This estradiol test may not be the best for accurate estradiol testing .
+The use of an ultra-sensitive estradiol test is more accurate since it has no interference from CRP or inflammatory markers Usually, the sensitive estradiol is 20% lower than the estradiol levels measured by the old test.